yoon-thiri04/anime-industry-analytics/README.md

 | `models.html` | Five classifiers, ROC/PR curves, confusion matrices, global SHAP, gain importance | precomputed |
 | `forecast.html` | Damped Holt-Winters demand and volume forecasts, with a 2023-2025 backtest | precomputed |

-## How it fits together

-Descriptive mining is deterministic given the dataset and the saved models, so it is computed once at build time and written to `site/anime_data.js`:
+## Descriptive mining is deterministic given the dataset and the saved models, so it is computed once at build time and written to `site/anime_data.js`:

 ```bash
 python3 scripts/build_site_data.py